 Completing your ILM assessment to a strict deadline.

 We encourage participants to manage their own reading, although copious references are held within the coaching and mentoring handbook, and we are happy to supply a list of recommended texts on request and signpost electronic papers available through the University's library services.

-Our short courses are run at our dedicated Executive Development Centre, providing a professional environment for your training needs.
+Our Executive Education Programmes are run at our dedicated Bristol Business Engagement Centre, providing a professional environment for your development needs.
 Located at Frenchay Campus, with easy access to the M4 and M5 motorways and Bristol Parkway rail station, it has four fully equipped training rooms, a communications and reception area.

 As a leaner at the University of the West of England, you will also have full access to our library on campus and all online materials and resources.
 Alongside this once registered onto the ILM qualification you will be able to register for your ILM study membership and its range of benefits.

 Please see the table below for current fees and discounts available.
 All prices are VAT exempt.

 Discounts can not be used in conjunction with each other.
 The greatest discount available will be applied at your booking confirmation.